thummalurivamsi/Micro_oven/README.md

 Displays a welcome message on the CLCD when the system is powered on.
 Cooking Mode Selection:

-Options: Macro, Grill, Convection, Start (quick start with 30s timer).
+Options: Micro, Grill, Convection, Start (quick start with 30s timer).
 Input through a matrix keypad (SW1 to SW4).
 Macro Mode: